ceramic-sf/quick-boi-source/bolq.md

 Rituals are a way for strict societies to improve a set of useful tools.
 ```

 Memes in primitive human society would likely have actual benefit for survival.
 For example, making a spear might be a ritual that people would try to do to be part of the tribe.
 You could apply creativity to make an extra good (strong, light or sharp) spear.
-The outcome might be a tribe that is very strict about spearmaking and consequently very good at hunting and fighting.
+The outcome might be a tribe that is very strict about spear-making and consequently very good at hunting and fighting.
 So strict rituals for this static society would lead to better chance at surviving and growing, despite discouraging new ideas.

 *A static society can excel at narrow tasks through rituals that harness creativity.*